ipilcher/rhsummit/guide.md

 (...)
 ```

-We've copied a few of the more significant bits of output from this command
+A few of the more significant bits of output from this command are shown above.
-above.
+(We could also have used ``jq`` to select them.)

 #### Let Me Out!
 Let Me Out!